ares333/php-curl/README.md

 ```PHP
 function onFail($error, $args)
 ```
-Default onFail.See Curl::$onFail for details.
+Default fail callback.See Curl::$onFail for details.

 ```PHP
 function onInfo($info)
 ```
-Default onInfo.See Curl::onInfo for details.
+Default info callback.See Curl::onInfo for details.

-The method can be call manually with a string parameter which will be added to output buffer.The purpose is to avoid the effects of shell control characters.
+The method can be triggered manually with a string parameter which will be added to output buffer.The purpose is to avoid interference of shell control characters.

 ```PHP
 function htmlEncode($html, $in = null, $out = 'UTF-8', $mode = 'auto')
 ```
-Powerful html encoding transformer which can get current automatically and replace encoding in \<head\>\</head\>.
+Powerful html encoding transformer which can get current encoding automatically and replace html encoding value in \<head\>\</head\>.
-Arguments：
+Parameters：
 + $html Html string.
 + $in Current encoding.It's best to specify one.
 + $out Target encoding.
-+ $mode auto|iconv|mb_convert_encoding，auto will choose automatically.
++ $mode auto|iconv|mb_convert_encoding.

 Return:
 New encoded html.